2018 Women's World Draughts Championship match

-The 2018 Women's World Draughts Championship match in international draughts was held from 19–30 November 2018 in Riga (Latvia) International Draughts Federation FMJD between world champion 2017 Zoja Golubeva (Latvia) and world champion 2016 Natalia Sadowska (Poland).
-Natalia Sadowska won second title.
-Prize money 17 000€ (10 000€ for winner and 7000€ for loser).
-If score will be 54:54 both players will receive equally.
+The 2018 Women's World Draughts Championship match in international draughts was held from 19–30 November 2018 at the Grand Hotel Kempinski Riga in Riga, Latvia.
+Under the auspieces of the International Draughts Federation (FMJD), the match was played between the 2017 world champion, Zoja Golubeva, and the 2016 world champion, Natalia Sadowska.
+Natalia Sadowska won her second title.

 Rules

-The match consists of 9 micro-matches, one per day.
+The match consisted of 9 micro-matches, one per day.